 The Labs section provides users to choose programs and aids for five major areas:

-There’s a ‘What’s New’ and ‘What’s Popular’ section that provides highlights of some of these offerings.
+A ‘What’s New’ and ‘What’s Popular’ section highlights some of these offerings.

-You can choose a Lab program from a given brand such as Mayo Clinic or choose by specifying a duration (from 1 week to 4 weeks programs) or choose programs that have daily audio/video instructions.
+You can choose a Lab program from a given brand, such as Mayo Clinic, or decide by specifying a duration (from 1 week to 4 weeks programs) or selecting programs with daily audio/video instructions.

-Each program spells out an overview of the program, specific equipment needed for completing the workout ( for e.g a yoga mat or a dumbbell, etc), and the length of the program.
+Each program spells out an overview of the program, specific equipment needed for completing the workout (e.g., a yoga mat or a dumbbell, etc.), and its length.